A forking history of Bitcoin Cash: Background, causes and implications of the latest chain split

 Small miners capitulate, big miners get bigger

-With margins thinning out (or completely erased) and hardware upgrades required, smaller, less efficient miners will capitulate post-halving and will either shut down completely or shift towards mining other compatible proof-of-work coins.
+With margins thinning out (or completely erased) and hardware upgrades required, smaller, less efficient miners will capitulate post-halving and will either shut down completely or shift toward mining other compatible proof-of-work coins.

 Meanwhile, big miners will only get bigger and control larger proportions of the network’s hashing power, raising centralization concerns.